What is the Vertical Line Test?

-- Vertical Line Test Steps
+Vertical Line Test: Steps

 Step 1: Draw the graph.

 Step 2: Place a ruler vertically (straight up and down) on your graph.
 Move the ruler left to right along the length of the graph.
 Look for any place where the ruler crosses through the equation.
 If the ruler crosses the graph once, that’s fine.
 If it crosses it two or more times, then that’s not a function.
 To put that another way, if any x-value on the graph has more than one y-value (output), then the equation is not a function.
-Note that the vertical line is allowed to miss the graph, it just can’t hit it multiple times.

 Circles are never functions, because each x-value has two y-values; Place a ruler vertically anywhere on the graph and the graph will cross the ruler twice.

-However, semicircles might be functions.
+Different rules apply to semicircles.
 If the semicircle’s peak points up (as shown in the left image), it’s a function.
 If it points to the left or right, then it isn’t a function.

 Parabolas follow the same rule as semicircles.
 Vertical parabolas (where the peak stretches along the y-axis) are functions.
 However, horizontal parabolas (i.e. one where the peak stretches out along the x-axis) are not functions: